rust-lang/rust/active/0000-statically-sized-literals.md

 The exact estimation of the frequencies of both uses is problematic, but some regex search in the Rust codebase gives the next statistics:
 In approximately *70%* of cases array literals are used as slices (explicit `&` on array literals, immutable bindings).
 In approximately *20%* of cases array literals are used as values (initialization of struct fields, mutable bindings,   boxes).
-In approximately *10%* of cases the use is unclear.
+In the rest *10%* of cases the usage is unclear.

 So, in most cases the change to the types of array literals will lead to shorter notation.